 Students must be enrolled in at least 12 units per semester or term during the current academic year.

-If a student must drop below 12 units per semester or term, s/he must contact 10,000 Degrees immediately as it may affect eligibility in the future.
+If a student must drop below 12 units per semester or term, they should contact their 10,000 Degrees College Success Advisor as soon as possible.

 If a student is awarded a scholarship at 10,000 Degrees, our support is not limited to a scholarship check!
 All 10,000 Degrees scholarship recipients receive one-to-one support from our trained Fellows who provide the student with ongoing mentorship both on campus and off during their entire college journey, whether they begin at a community college or four-year institution.
 After a student graduates, they will also have access to our Career and Alumni Success services, and will be invited to stay connected to 10,000 Degrees through our Alumni LinkedIn group and Young Professionals and Alumni Council networking group.